|National Sustainable Agriculture Standard (LEO-4000)|

-Leonardo Academy is facilitating the development of a National Standard for Sustainable Agriculture, under the rules of the American National Standards Institute (ANSI).
+Leonardo Academy is developing the National Standard for Sustainable Agriculture, under the rules of the American National Standards Institute (ANSI).
 The ANSI standard development requirements provide for an open, balanced, and transparent standards-setting process that is internationally recognized.
-Leonardo Academy, an ANSI-accredited standards developer (ASD), is responsible for ensuring that the ANSI standard requirements are fully enforced and that all interested stakeholders—including producers, food companies, retailers, trade associations, government representatives, environmental organizations, labor organizations, consumer groups, certifiers and academics—have a place at the table.

 For information about this project, or to learn how to participate, contact Leonardo Academy: